Nero0225/Email-Summarizer/README.md

 - Microsoft Azure account (for Graph API access)
 - OpenAI API key (for AI processing)
 - Git

+## 🔐 Authentication

+The Email Summarizer uses Microsoft OAuth2 for secure authentication:

+1. **Registration**: New users sign up using their Microsoft 365 accounts
+2. **Auto-Admin Detection**: Users with email domains listed in `ADMIN_EMAIL_DOMAINS` are automatically granted admin privileges
+3. **Role-Based Routing**:
+   - Admin users are automatically redirected to the Admin Dashboard
+   - Regular users access the standard user dashboard
+4. **Account Linking**: Existing users can link their Microsoft accounts for email/calendar access

 ## 🚀 Quick Start